Complete Guide to VAT in Hungary: Rates, Registration, and Reporting Explained

 How Much is VAT in Hungary’s Regions?

-In Hungary, no region is subject to a special VAT rate, meaning that standard, reduced, and zero VAT rates apply to the whole country's territory.
+In Hungary, no region is subject to a special VAT rate, so standard, reduced, and zero VAT rates apply across the entire country.

 VAT Registration Threshold